 Chamber office hours: 8am to 5pm, Monday through Friday.

 Our Chamber offices (and the Park County Travel Council offices) are closed for the following holidays: New Year's day, Martin Luther King Jr. day, Presidents' day, Memorial day, Independence day, Labor day, Columbus day, Veterans' day, Thanksgiving (the holiday and the Friday after), and Christmas day.

 Visitor Center winter hours: 8am to 5pm, Monday through Friday, November to April.

-The Buffalo Bill Art Show & Sale is a one of a kind art sale with a Western theme, offering works relating to the land, people and wildlife of the American West.
-Artists offer a broad range of stylistic interpretations of the West, in oil painting, watercolor, pastel, sculpture, ceramic and mixed media.
+The Buffalo Bill Art Show & Sale is a one-of-a-kind art sale with a Western theme, offering works relating to the land, people and wildlife of the American West.
+Artists offer a broad range of stylistic interpretations of the West in oil painting, watercolor, pastel, sculpture, and mixed media.
 All works are original art.

-The Buffalo Bill Art Show & Sale benefits the prestigious Buffalo Bill Center of the West as well as the Cody Country Chamber of Commerce.
+The Buffalo Bill Art Show & Sale benefits the artists, the prestigious Buffalo Bill Center of the West, and the Cody Country Chamber of Commerce.
 The Buffalo Bill Art Show & Sale is held in conjunction with the Center’s Patrons Ball Black Tie Gala, and By Western Hands’ Functional Design Exhibition, all of which are part of Cody, Wyoming’s annual “Rendezvous Royale Week.”

 The ever-increasing success of this project is made possible by dedicated staff at the Cody Country Chamber of Commerce and the Buffalo Bill Center of the West, as well as a hardworking volunteer committee.

 The art exhibition, housed in the Buffalo Bill Center of the West’s John Bunker Sands Photography Gallery, is free for public viewing each September.
-Main events include the Friday evening Auction, where guests view the exhibition a final time, then stroll next door to the beautiful party tent adjacent to the museum for food, drinks, live music and a spirited live auction; and the Saturday morning Quick Draw, where guests enjoy breakfast then observe nearly thirty painters and sculptors at work in the Robbie Powwow Garden, often using live models, to complete a piece in one hour.
+Main events include the Friday evening Live Auction, where guests mingle and dine inside the beautiful party tent adjacent to the museum and bid on more than $1 million of Western artwork, and the Saturday morning Quick Draw, where guests enjoy breakfast then observe while more than thirty painters and sculptors create original works of art in the Robbie Powwow Garden in only 90 minutes.

 We invite you to immerse yourself in the arts during this exciting week in Cody, Wyoming!
 Explore the event at https://www.rendezvousroyale.org/.